ak2106-47/Stock-Sprint/README.md

 # Stock Sprint

 A real-time multiplayer stock trading game for the classroom.
-Players compete to grow a virtual $10,000 portfolio by buying and selling stocks as live news events move the market — all from their phones while a host projects the game on screen.
+Players compete to grow a virtual $10,000 portfolio by buying and selling stocks as live news events move the market — all from their phones while a host projects the game on screen....

 ---